Metres of Roman comedy: Iambic senarius

 Used for the prologues of plays and for the more serious speeches, the iambic senarius (ia6) is the most common metre in Roman comedy and is the only metre which was unaccompanied by music.
 It is more common in Terence than in Plautus.

-The Latin line is based on the Greek iambic trimeter, which goes as follows (in the notation used here, – is a long syllable, u a short one, and x an anceps, that is, either long or short):
+The Latin line is based on the Greek comic iambic trimeter, which in turn is based on the more formal iambic trimeter of tragedy.
+The Greek tragic iambic trimeter goes as follows (in the notation used here, – is a long syllable, u a short one, and x an anceps, that is, either long or short):